Using Veritas Storage Foundation 6 for Linux with NetApp ONTAP

-Installing the Linux Unified Host Utilities is strongly recommended, but not mandatory.
+NetApp strongly recommends installing the Linux Unified Host Utilities, but it is not mandatory.
 The utilities do not change any settings on your Linux host.
 The utilities improve management and assist NetApp customer support in gathering information about your configuration.

-If you have a version of Linux Unified Host Utilities currently installed you should upgrade it or, you should remove it and use the following steps to install the latest version.
+If you have a version of Linux Unified Host Utilities currently installed, you should upgrade or remove it, and then use the following steps to install the latest version.

 Download the 64-bit Linux Unified Host Utilities software package from the NetApp Support Site to your host.